Get us in your inbox

 • price 2 of 4

-The team behind Sushi Suite 202 opened this venture, and now diners can head to three locations across Chicago: in the West Loop (at the Emily Hotel), Lincoln Park (at Hotel Lincoln), and the Gold Coast (within Claridge House).
+The team behind Sushi Suite 202 opened this venture, and now diners can head to four locations across Chicago: in the West Loop (at the Emily Hotel), Lincoln Park (at Hotel Lincoln), the Gold Coast (within Claridge House) and River North (below Prosecco).
 Expect different vibes at each (from roaring 20s to 90s hip-hop), but count on a consistent menu throughout that features 12 courses for $60.
-For an upgraded eve, spring for the Bougie Omakase, comprising 17 courses and a hand roll ($125).
+For an upgraded evening, spring for the Bougie Omakase, comprising 17 courses, a hand roll and glass of sake ($100).

 Advertising